-EnCompass is assisting a National Academies of Sciences, Engineering, and Medicine (National Academies) committee in evaluating and documenting how U.S. Government investments in human resources for health (HRH) in Rwanda have affected morbidity and mortality outcomes for people living with HIV.
-EnCompass’ role is to lead the data gathering component of the evaluation, drawing on its signature approaches of emphasizing participation at all stages of the process and taking utilization of findings as a primary objective.
-Encompass’ work will inform the National Academies committee report, including findings that will contribute to a rich understanding of the impact of PEPFAR funding on Rwanda’s HRH Program and potentially inform future investments in HRH.
+EnCompass assisted a National Academies of Sciences, Engineering, and Medicine (National Academies) committee in evaluating and documenting how U.S. Government investments in human resources for health (HRH) in Rwanda have affected morbidity and mortality outcomes for people living with HIV.
+EnCompass’ role was to lead the data gathering component of the evaluation, drawing on its signature approaches of emphasizing participation at all stages of the process and taking utilization of findings as a primary objective.
+Encompass’ work informed the National Academies committee report.

 - Describe PEPFAR investments in HRH in Rwanda over time, including support for the Ministry of Health and the broader context in which investments were made